Category

 Why focus on the UK case?

-The UK's broadcasting market structure, where the public broadcaster BBC coexists with commercial stations, is similar to Japan's.
+The UK's broadcasting market structure, where the public broadcaster BBC coexists with commercial broadcasters, is quite similar to Japan's.
 The BBC, primarily funded by license fees (equivalent to Japan's reception fees), is expected to provide highly public-interest programming and pursue advanced initiatives.
 This BBC, along with the three major commercial broadcasters led by ITV, forms the core of the UK's broadcasting market.

 These traditional broadcasters have implemented various strategies to reach a wider audience.
 This contrasts with the US, where entry from other industries and tech-backed startups often disrupts existing broadcasting models.
 From these perspectives, the UK represents a reference market for Japan when considering the future of broadcasting services.

-The appeal of digital broadcasting in the UK is "multiple channels"
+The appeal of digital broadcasting in the UK is "multiple channels."

 Time Shift Channel: A Strategy for Expanding Reach

 Leveraging the multi-channel environment, many commercial broadcasters launched "Time Shift Channels" in the 2000s.
-These channels broadcast programs and commercials exactly as scheduled, but one hour later than the original programming schedule.
-For example, ITV provides its time-shift channel, ITV+1, across various broadcast platforms including terrestrial and satellite.
+These channels broadcast programs and commercials exactly as they aired, one hour behind the original schedule.For example, ITV offers its time-shift channel, ITV+1, across various broadcast platforms including terrestrial and satellite.
 This time-shift channel is an extremely convenient service for viewers who do not own a DVR or lack broadband access, preventing them from using catch-up streaming services.

-So, how widely are timeshift channels used?
+So, how widely are timeshift channels actually used?

-Let's examine the viewership share of timeshift channels, calculated as a percentage of the combined total (parent channel + timeshift channel) set at 100%, based on full-year 2014 TV ratings data (for viewers aged 16 and over) [Figure 2].
+Let's examine the viewership share of the timeshift channel, calculated as a percentage of the combined total (parent channel + timeshift channel) set at 100%, based on full-year 2014 TV ratings data (for viewers aged 16 and over) [Figure 2].
 For the three major commercial broadcasters (ITV, Channel 4, Channel 5), timeshift channel viewing accounted for 7.7% of the total.

 *Channel 4 is a public broadcaster but operates on commercial advertising revenue, so it is included among commercial broadcasters in this article.